 The fashion industry needs to rethink the future of fashion.
-Clothes are and will continue to be an everyday necessity, but the fashion industry is today too dependent on virgin and non-renewable resources, in the view of the H&M Group of retail brands.
-That’s why it’s pushing promoting sustainability with a shift to a circular model, where materials are maximized and waste is minimized.
+Clothes are, and will continue to be, an everyday necessity, but the fashion industry is still too dependent on virgin and non-renewable resources.
+That’s the viewpoint of the H&M Group of fashion and retail brands, which explains why it’s promoting sustainability with a shift to a circular model, where materials are maximized and waste is minimized.

 Case in point: H&M’s 2018 Conscious Collection of eco-friendly clothing, which features Econyl—a 100% reclaimed nylon fiber from fishnets and other nylon waste.
-Its ad campaign features Christy Turlington Burns, Aamito Lagum and Giedrė Dukauskaitė and arrives in stores on April 19th.
+Its ad campaign (below) features Christy Turlington Burns, Aamito Lagum and Giedrė Dukauskaitė.

-H&M was one of the first fashion brands to publish its suppliers, and it constantly monitors the working conditions of the factories where its products are being produced.
-The company’s annual sustainability report is how it reviews its performance against key goals, sets new goals and lays out the challenges it’s facing—and possible solutions it’s now working on.
+H&M was one of the first fashion retailers to make its supply chain transparent by sharing its suppliers, and it constantly monitors the working conditions of the factories where its products are being produced.
+The company’s annual sustainability report keeps it accountable, sharing its progress and performance against key goals, setting new goals and laying out the challenges it’s facing—and the solutions it’s now working on.

-The report is how H&M updates its customers and other stakeholders, and an important internal management tool—as well as its North Star for how it conceives and produces fashion, even as critics still hold its feet to the fire and it has contentious relations at factories in Myanmar and Bangladesh, for example.
+Its latest report sees H&M updating its customers and other stakeholders about these goals, while serving as an important internal management tool—a North Star for how it conceives and produces fashion.
+It’s not a case of back-patting, as critics still hold its feet to the fire and it has contentious relations at factories in Myanmar and Bangladesh, for example.

 “Like many other industries, there are inherent challenges, but for truly systemic change to take place, industry-wide collaboration is essential.
 At H&M Group, we are positive that by working to achieve a 100% circular and renewable value chain, that treats people in a fair and equal way and makes it possible for our customers to make more sustainable choices, we can lead the way to this systemic change and provide truly sustainable fashion to all our customers around the world.”